The Biggest Loser (American TV series)

-The Biggest Loser is an American competition reality show that initially ran on NBC for 17 seasons from 2004 to 2016 before moving to USA Network in 2020.
-The show features obese or overweight contestants competing to win a cash prize by losing the highest percentage of weight relative to their initial weight.
+The Biggest Loser is an American competition reality show that initially ran on NBC for 17 seasons from 2004 to 2016, returning in 2020 – for an 18th and final season – on USA Network.
+The show features obese and overweight contestants competing to win a cash prize by losing the highest percentage of weight relative to their initial weight.

 Premise

-Each season of The Biggest Loser starts the 30-week competition with a weigh-in to determine the contestants' starting weights, which serve as the baseline for determining the overall winner.
+Each season of The Biggest Loser begins with a weigh-in to determine the contestants' starting weights, which serve as the baseline for determining the overall winner at the end of the 30-week competition.

-The contestants are grouped into teams of three, each wearing separate colored T-shirts.
-Depending on the season a team may work with a specific trainer or all trainers may work with all contestants.
-The trainers are responsible (in conjunction with medical personnel retained by the show) for designing comprehensive workout and nutrition plans and teaching them to the contestants.
-However, the contestants are individually responsible for implementing the principles taught.
+Contestants are grouped into teams of three, with each team assigned its own t-shirt color.
+Contestants work with trainers, who (in conjunction with medical personnel retained by the show) are responsible for designing comprehensive workout and nutrition plans and teaching them to the contestants, who are individually responsible for implementing the principles taught.
+Depending on the season, a team may work with a specific trainer, or all trainers may work with all contestants.

 During an episode, various challenges and temptations (see below) are featured.
-Those who win a particular challenge are given special privileges, such as a weight advantage for the next weigh-in or even full immunity from being voted off the show.
+Winning a challenge affords special advantages, such as a weight advantage for the next weigh-in or full immunity from being voted off the show.

-Each week culminates in another weigh-in to determine which team has lost the most weight for that week, in percentage of total weight lost.
-The team that has lost the least percentage during that week (known as "falling below the yellow line", which refers to a line featured on a video screen showing the cutoff between safety and being at-risk) will have one member voted off (unless the team consists of only one remaining member, in which case there is no vote).
-The vote is usually made by the other teams, though some episodes feature one team making the decision alone.
-Some episodes feature a second, "red line"; if a contestant falls below the red line the contestant is automatically off the show with no vote.
-Other episodes allow for the contestants, if successfully meeting a goal at the weigh-in, to all receive immunity for the week.
+Each week culminates in a weigh-in to determine which team has lost the most weight for that week, using contestants’ percentages of total weight lost.
+The team with the lowest percentage lost during that week (known as “falling below the yellow line”, which refers to a line featured on a video screen showing the cutoff between safety and being at risk) will have one member voted off, unless the team consists of only one remaining member, in which case there is no vote.
+The vote is usually cast by the other teams, though some episodes feature one team making the decision alone.
+Some episodes feature a second, "red line"; if a contestant falls below the red line, the contestant is automatically eliminated with no vote.
+Other episodes allow the contestants to all receive immunity for the week if they successfully meet a goal at the weigh-in.

-When the number of contestants has shrunk to a predetermined smaller number (unknown to the contestants), the teams are dissolved and the contestants compete one-on-one against each other.
+When the number of contestants has shrunk to a predetermined, smaller number (unknown to the contestants), the teams are dissolved and the contestants compete against each other individually.

-The season finale features both the contestants remaining on the show and those sent home early; the latter are brought back for the final show.
-Those sent home early compete for a smaller prize while those on the show compete for a larger prize and the title of "The Biggest Loser".
+The season finale reunites the final contestants remaining on the show with those eliminated.
+The eliminated contestants compete for a smaller prize while those remaining on the show compete for a larger prize and the title of "The Biggest Loser".